 A valuation allowance has been established, as realization of such assets is uncertain.
 The Company's management evaluated the positive and negative evidence bearing upon the realizability of its deferred assets, and has determined that, at present, the Company may not be able to recognize the benefits of the deferred tax assets under the more likely than not criteria.
-Accordingly, a valuation allowance of approximately \$49.4 million has been established at December 31, 2016.
-The valuation allowance has increased by approximately \$2.0 million in 2016.
+Accordingly, a valuation allowance of approximately \$44.9 million has been established at December 31, 2017.
+The valuation allowance has decreased by approximately \$4.5 million in 2017.

 In certain circumstances, as specified in the Tax Reform Act of 1986, due to ownership changes, the Company's ability to utilize its net operating loss ("NOL") carryforwards may be limited.
 The benefit of deductions from the exercise of stock options is included in the NOL carryforwards.
-The benefit from these deductions will be recorded as a credit to additional paid-in capital if and when realized through a reduction of cash taxes.
-As of December 31, 2015 and 2016, the Company had federal NOLs of \$26.7 million and \$28.4 million and foreign NOLs of \$171.7 million and \$178.2 million, respectively.
+As of December 31, 2016 and 2017, the Company had federal NOLs of \$28.4 million and \$28.4 million and foreign NOLs of \$178.2 million and \$186.2 million, respectively.
 The Company's federal NOLs will start to expire in 2026, and the state NOLs totaling \$18.7 million will start expiring in 2023.
 The Company's foreign NOL's do not expire under UK tax law.
-As of December 31, 2016, the Company had a US R&D credit carryforward of \$4.0 million which will start expiring in 2019.
+However, for losses created after April 1, 2017 the use of these NOLs is restricted to an annual £5 million allowance in each standalone company or group and above this allowance, there will be a 50% restriction in the profits that can be covered by losses brought forward.
+The amount of profits restricted for the year ended December 31, 2017 is \$0.
+As of December 31, 2017, the Company had a US R&D credit carryforward of \$4.0 million which will start expiring in 2019.

 Utilization of the NOLs may be subject to a substantial annual limitation under Section 382 of the Internal Revenue Code of 1986 due to ownership change limitations that have occurred previously or that could occur in the future.
 These ownership changes may limit the amount of NOL and R&D credit carryforwards that can be utilized annually to offset future taxable income and tax, respectively.
-The Company completed a Section 382 study as of June 30, 2014 noting there was no ownership change since the Company's formation.
-Management has evaluated all significant tax positions at December 31, 2015 and 2016 and concluded that there are no material uncertain tax positions.
+The Company completed a Section 382 study as of June 30, 2014 noting there was no ownership change from the Company's formation through that date.
+No update to this study has been performed through December 31, 2017.
+Management has evaluated all significant tax positions at December 31, 2016 and 2017 and concluded that there are no material uncertain tax positions.
 The Company would recognize both interest and penalties related to unrecognized benefits in income tax expense.
 The Company has not recorded any interest and penalties on any unrecognized tax benefits since its inception.

-Tax years 2014, 2015 and 2016 remain open to examination by major taxing jurisdictions to which the Company is subject, which are primarily in the United Kingdom and the United States, as carryforward attributes generated in years past may still be adjusted upon examination by the United Kingdom's H.M.
+Tax year 2016 remains open to examination by major taxing jurisdictions to which the Company is subject, which are primarily in the United Kingdom and the United States, as carryforward attributes generated in years past may still be adjusted upon examination by the United Kingdom's H.M.
 Revenue & Customs, the Internal Revenue Service ("IRS") or state tax authorities.
 The Company is currently not under examination by the IRS or any other jurisdictions for any tax years.

-We have not provided a deferred tax liability on the cumulative amount of unremitted foreign earnings of international subsidiaries because it is our intent to permanently reinvest such earnings outside of the United States.
-We would recognize this deferred tax liability if we were to experience a change in circumstances producing a change in that intention.
-The United States foreign tax credits which would arise upon such a distribution have also not been recognized.
+We have not provided a deferred tax liability on the cumulative amount of unremitted foreign earnings of international subsidiaries because it is our intent to permanently reinvest such earnings outside of the United States